ionic-team/ionic-site/docs/v2/getting-started/installation/index.md

 <a class="improve-v2-docs" href='https://github.com/driftyco/ionic-site/edit/master/docs/v2/getting-started/installation/index.md'>Improve this doc</a>

-Like Ionic 1, Ionic 2 apps can be quickly created from the Ionic CLI or GUI tool or built and tested right in the browser.
+Ionic 2 apps are created and developed primarily through the Ionic command like utility (the "CLI").

-To install the Ionic SDK and create Ionic 2 projects, you'll need to install the latest beta release:
+To create Ionic 2 projects, you'll need to install the latest version of the CLI.
+Before you do that, you'll need a recent version of Node.js.
+[Download the installer](https://nodejs.org/en/) for Node.js 6 or greater and then proceed to install the Ionic CLI:

 ```bash
 $ npm install -g ionic
 ```

-Make sure you have NodeJS installed.
-Download the installer [here](https://nodejs.org/dist/latest-v5.x/) or use your favorite package manager.
-It's best to get the 6x version of Node which comes with NPM 3.
-This offers the best in stability and speed for building.

 > Unfamiliar with NPM?
 Learn more about it and what packages we use [here](/docs/v2/resources/using-npm/)

 > In case you get an **EACCES** error, it means node doesn't have write permissions to the global packages folder.
 Follow the instructions [here](https://docs.npmjs.com/getting-started/fixing-npm-permissions) to set the correct folder permissions.

-Worried about your V1 Ionic projects?
-Don't worry!
-The V2 CLI has all the functionality to work with both V1 projects and V2 projects.

 Once that's done, create your first Ionic app: